-“Digitize or die” – this gloomy warning is justified in the highly competitive energy sector: many municipal utility companies and established power supply companies (PSCs) are lagging behind in the digitization process.
+“Digitize or die” – this gloomy warning is justified in the highly competitive energy sector: many municipal utility companies and established utilities are lagging behind in the digitization process.
 As a result, for example, the “time-to-market” of new products is too long and cross- and up-selling is difficult.
 At the same time, more and more market participants are appearing on the scene.
 It is therefore high time to modernize your own IT structures – and to do so at maximum speed.
 How exactly is this possible with powercloud and why does this innovative SaaS solution facilitate the establishment of new products?

 A storm is brewing in the energy industry: Startups as well as large companies from outside the industry are pushing ever faster into the market and creating massive cut-throat competition.
-At the same time, completely new products and services are emerging – the days when PSCs only offered electricity and gas are over.
+At the same time, completely new products and services are emerging – the days when utilities only offered electricity and gas are over.
 Instead, wallboxes, PV systems or cell phone contracts, for example, are also sold via personalized portals using cross- and up-selling.

 The status quo: Why do so many cling to old systems?